cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

-If particular member tasks are singled out elsewhere in the graph, that overrides the family default for expected/optional outputs:
+If particular member tasks are singled out elsewhere in the graph, that overrides the family default for required/optional outputs:

 .. code-block:: cylc-graph

-   # f1:fail is expected, and f2:fail is optional:
+   # f1:fail is required, and f2:fail is optional:
    FAM:fail-all => a
    f2:fail? => b